iotaledger/bee/bee-transaction/README.md

-# bee-protocol
+# bee-transaction

-This crate contains definitions as specified by the IOTA/Bee protocol.
+This crate contains definitions that are specific to the IOTA/Bee protocol.
+For now those are:

-## Contains
 * Important transaction related constants
 * Transaction struct
 * TransactionBuilder struct